fayskerritt/padplants/README.md

 # Credits
 ### Content
 * Code Institute - Backend Development Mini Project - Inspiration for code layout and functionality learnt here.
+* Details about plants added was sourced from the web and written in the user's own words.
+* The developer is not responsible for any copyright of the images added by users.

 ### Media
-* The photos used on home.html, profile.html and 404.html are all from [Unsplash](https://unsplash.com/).
+* The photos used on the Home page, Profile page and 404 page are all from [Unsplash](https://unsplash.com/).
-* The Logo in the header and footer was made by myself.
+* The Logo in the header and footer was made by me.
-* The favicon was also designed and created by myself.
+* The favicon was also designed and created by me.
+* The default plant image was also designed and created by me.
 * The photo URLs used for each plant in the database are from a google search.

 ### Acknowledgements
 * Mentor sessions helped me figure out how to fix my search functionality to combine checked boxes with text.
+* Tutor support for help with issues when attempting to add in jinja templating to html and getting red errors in gitpod.